 To report suspected fraud, waste, or abuse, you can contact Humana in one of these ways:

-You may remain anonymous if you prefer.
+You have the option for your report to remain anonymous.
 All information received or discovered by the Special Investigations Unit (SIU) will be treated as confidential, and the results of investigations will be discussed only with persons having a legitimate reason to receive the information (e.g., state and federal authorities, Humana corporate law department, market medical directors or Humana senior management).

 Another option is to submit the Special Investigations Referral Form online, by filling out the form using the link below.

-Humana's Special Investigation Unit (SIU) utilizes software tools that help find and prevent health care fraud.
+Humana's SIU utilizes software tools that help find and prevent healthcare fraud.
 This fraud detection software also allows us to review our claims for possible fraud before payment.

 SIU references the following resources to support its investigations: